Cullercoats: History and architecture

 Cullercoats is interesting from an architectural perspective: on Simpson Street there is a row of fishermen's cottages which were preserved during the redevelopment of the village in the 1970s.
 Between the coast and the railway (now Metro) line are Victorian terraces.
 The land immediately on the other side consists of long avenues of semi-detached houses built between the wars.
 Another change can be seen along the line of Broadway where the housing changes again to mixed semi-detached/detached 1970s and 1980s housing estates built around long winding roads and cul-de-sacs.
 Also of note is St George's Parish Church as a good example of Gothic revival architecture.

 The present railway station was first opened by the North Eastern Railway in 1882, and the original station buildings are still in use, now served by the Tyne and Wear Metro.

+Governance

+Cullercoats was formerly a township and chapelry in the parish of Tynemouth, in 1866 Cullercoats became a separate civil parish, on 1 April 1908 the parish was abolished and merged with Tynemouth.
+In 1901 the parish had a population of 1743.
+It is now in the unparished area of Tynemouth.